MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/create-company-connect-groups.md

 If you want to add several users without using the comma separated list, use bulk upload.

-After you create a public group, you can add subscribers (employees, partners, or customers) to it.
-Once they have been added, the public group will start showing up on their Kaizala app.
+After you create a broadcast group, you can add subscribers (employees, partners, or customers) to it.
+Once they have been added, the broadcast group will start showing up on their Kaizala app.

 1. To add subscribers, select **Manage Subscribers**, and then select **Add Subscribers**.